mksddn/WP-MksDdn-Postman-Collection/mksddn-collection-for-postman/readme.txt

 = 1.0.2 =
 - Added Yoast SEO integration: automatic inclusion of yoast_head_json in _fields parameter for pages and posts
 - Enhanced REST API requests to include SEO metadata when Yoast SEO plugin is active
+- Added Accept-Language header support for multilingual sites with Polylang priority
+- Implemented automatic language detection from Polylang settings or WordPress locale
+- Added Search functionality with three search types: Posts, Pages, and All content
+- Enhanced all GET requests with proper Accept-Language headers for internationalization
-- Improved documentation with Yoast SEO support details
+- Improved documentation with comprehensive multilingual and SEO support details

 = 1.0.1 =
 - Changed plugin name from "MksDdn Postman Collection" to "MksDdn Collection for Postman"